 This is where LiveView Technologies shines.
 Our security camera trailers are perfect for events and festivals because of their mobility, functionality, and reliability which increase public safety and augment security forces.

 LVT surveillance trailers have a standard towing package that can be hitched behind a truck, SUV, or other capable vehicle.
-Once at the event location, they can be fully deployed in 30 minutes or less.
+Once at the event location, they can be fully deployed in minutes.
 They require no wires or hookups and can be stationed in the parking lot, outside of a building, on a street full of vendors, or even in a field.
 Furthermore, they use solar power and cellular connectivity so they do not need established infrastructure.

 If you find that you need security in a different location as the event progresses, the unit is simple to relocate.
 Then at the end of an event, the unit can be taken down and deployed elsewhere.
 All of this is done with zero construction and installation.